• My Skills & Tech Platforms

 (As an aside, I love that we have so many different languages in South Africa (at least 35, with 12 being official languages), and so many different languages uniting and working together, especially here in the Western Cape).

-I hold a Master of Business Science from the University of Cape Town.
+I hold a Master of Business Science degree from the University of Cape Town.
 I have thoroughly enjoyed the research I've been able to produce during my 6 years of tertiary studies.
 It was an absolute honor to contribute to the world of research by publishing my thesis at the top-ranking university in Africa.

 I have a strong theoretical knowledge of business, and have kept myself up-to-date on People role-related developments through my own research in more recent years, during my full-time work.
 I love gaining knowledge, and putting it to good use.